-Lupus and My Second Vaccine Dose
+Lupus and My Second COVID Vaccine Dose

-Just like my first vaccine, I found myself contemplating how the second vaccine shot will go.
+Just like my first vaccine, I found myself contemplating how the second vaccine shot would go.
 I was comforted by the fact that, although there were side effects to the first vaccine shot, they were not horrible or much different than my chronic fatigue days with lupus.
-But as most of you all know, there is some hesitance lying in the unknown when it comes to changing anything with lupus.
+But as most of you know, there is some hesitance lying in the unknown when it comes to changing anything with lupus.

 My homework on the vaccine

 Just like the first vaccine shot, I did my homework.
 I read what the CDC stated.
-I listened up when friends and family shared symptoms regarding the side effects weeks after their doses were administered.
+I listened when friends and family shared symptoms regarding the side effects weeks after their doses were administered.
 People’s bodies and genetics are different.
 However, gathering this information helped me gain an understanding of the aftereffects.
-It has been stated by the CDC, that symptoms from the second dose are worse than the first.
+It has been stated by the CDC that symptoms from the second dose are worse than the first.
 People were experiencing increased body symptoms of1:

 - Muscle pain

-Speaking with my friends, they affirmed that many of the CDC symptoms appeared in varying degrees post-vaccination and some not at all.
+Speaking with my friends, they affirmed that many of the CDC symptoms appeared in varying degrees post-vaccination, some not at all.
 Many of them had these symptoms for 2-4 days.
 My friends had also stated their arms were sorer than the first vaccine, many got rashes on the vaccine site, and others developed rashes on other parts of their bodies.
 Many people felt tired with aches/pains.
 Overall, they felt under the weather.

 My second COVID vaccine

 Once the dose was administered, it took several hours for my arm to become sore.
-My family rode bikes at the skatepark for a few hours after the vaccination and I was still feeling well.
-My husband didn’t feel much either.
+My family rode bikes at the skatepark for a few hours after the vaccination, and I was still feeling well.
+My husband didn’t feel much, either.
 Strangely neither of us had those weird headaches we experienced with the first dose.

 Hours 72-96, we both had a considerable amount of fatigue, the difference was that my husband could still be functional, and I was wiped out.
 The upside was my flare started to dissipate while the fatigue stayed steady.
 My fatigue lingered around for a week, as did my husband's.